NeuroJSON/jmesh/JMesh_specification.md

 name, with which one must locate and retrieve the operand within this current document before performing the CSG operation.

-For example, the below CSG tree represents the CSG object `"scene"= ("obj1" ∩ "obj2") ∪ "obj3"`
+For example, the below CSG tree represents the CSG object `"scene" = ("obj1" ∩ "obj2") ∪ "obj3"`
 ```
     "CSGObject(scene)": [
         {